Home / Marfan Syndrome Test and Treatment Manhattan NYC

 Marfan syndrome is an inherited condition that affects the connective tissue and can also affect both the heart and the aorta.
 It is seen in in individuals who have unusually long arms ,fingers ,and toes.It can be diagnosed by an echocardiogram which is a 30 minute test to determine any cardiac manifestations of the syndrome./p>

 The largest artery in your body, the aorta delivers oxygenated blood from your heart to the rest of your body.
 When your heart is hampered by disease, it affects your entire body because every cell needs a constant supply of the nutrients your blood carries.
 When your aorta is damaged, the blood may never reach the rest of your body, even if your heart is strong.

 Aorta disease develops over time.
 When the symptoms progress to a tipping point, the hidden damage shows itself.
-By that point, you need immediate medical attention from the best cardiologist in New York.
+By that point, you need immediate medical attention from the best cardiac doctors of Cardiology New York center.
 Advanced aorta disease causes your aorta to split, which is called a dissection.
 When the disease causes the aorta to dilate, that’s called an aneurysm.
 Both can be fatal.

 Aortic aneurysms fall into three categories:

 I have never been to a doctor as knowledgeable and caring as Dr Reisman.
 Excellent bedside manner, highly knowledgeable and simply brilliant.
 His office staff is excellent and you are seen at your assigned time – super rare in NYC.
 Don’t consider any other cardiologist because he is as good as it gets, really ~ ZocDoc